michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. And at evening let them return; and let them make a noise like a dog, and go round about the city.

-15. Let them wander up and down for meat, and grudge if they be not satisfied.for meat: Heb. to eatand grudge…: or, if they be not satisfied, then they will stay all night
+15. Let them wander up and down for meat, and grudge if they be not satisfied.

 16. But I will sing of thy power; yea, I will sing aloud of thy mercy in the morning: for thou hast been my defence and refuge in the day of my trouble.